Buffalo Community Fridge project helps address food insecurity in the city of Buffalo

 Reardon is asking folks to help with the community fridge and donate both fresh, canned food items and toiletries.
 They will also be hosting a Memorial Day giveaway event from 12 p.m. to 2 p.m. on Memorial Day.

-To start a community fridge in your neighborhood the Buffalo Community Fridge will help you do that, visit https://www.facebook.com/buffalocommunityfridge/
+To start a community fridge in your neighborhood the Buffalo Community Fridge will help you do that, click here.